 The CAI Shift Left Index calculates five key data points: FLR, knowledge creation, self-service catalog items, contact volume, and customer satisfaction.
 The Index runs on a scale from minus 10 to plus 10 to reflect the maturity and productivity of the existing service desk.
 The chart below shows progress over time for a CAI client working to address certain service desks.
 Trend lines are normally a straight line as seen in the graphic below.

-With the CAI Shift Left Index, a service desk can more accurately determine where it’s meeting its goals, how its investments are paying off, and where it can improve.
+With the CAI Shift Left Index, a service desk can more accurately determine where it is meeting its goals, how its investments are paying off, and where it can improve.
 The CAI service desk shift left methodology is simple: carefully document resolutions, train service desk operators to think systematically, embrace self-help, automate, and then measure, measure, measure.
-It’s the only way service desks can understand the trajectory of their service desk journey.
+It is the only way service desks can understand the trajectory of their service desk journey.

-Expectations for the service desk are changing quickly – and CIOs and service desk managers must measure success differently.
+Expectations for the service desk are changing quickly – and CIOs and service desk managers must measure success differently moving forward.